ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

 			if type(arg2) == "string" then
 				return arg2
 			end
-			-- i'd rather know if something failed by having a string rather than a func fail return missing_str:format(...)
+			-- i'd rather know if something failed by having a bad string rather than a failed func return tostring(...) .. " *bad string id?" end
-		end

 		-- and done